 Other people in the household should also stay at home for 14 days from the day the first person got symptoms.

 People should use the NHS 111 online coronavirus service https://111.nhs.uk/covid-19/ if:

-We have eight GP partners either full or part time.
-We employ a practice manager, 4 practice nurses and 3 health care assistants.
-We are an active GP training practice and currently have 3 GP registrars.
+We have 9 GP partners either full or part time.
+We employ 5 practice nurses, 2 health care assistants, and a paramedic practitioner.
+We are an active GP training practice and currently have 1 GP registrar.